jannisgru/TFG/README.md

 1. Place Landsat data in `data/raw/`
 2. Add boundary files to `data/boundaries/`
-3. Configure parameters in `config/config.yaml`
-4. Run analysis and visualization scripts from `scripts/`
+3. Run analysis and visualization scripts from `scripts/`

 ## Documentation